tremho/docholiday/README.md

 - [X] use ansi colors for help display
 - <del>[ ] add a verbosity option (0 - 3) default 0</del>
 - [X] (rev) cli defaults and process detection
-- [ ] ignore shebang line when parsing module description
+- [X] ignore shebang line when parsing module description
 - [ ] use to self-document
+- [ ] fix issues below
 - [ ] put to travis
 - [ ] add badges for readme
 - [ ] use to document jove